JahirPendhari09/Quest-Profile/README.md

 ## Deployment

-The application is deployed on Vercel and can be accessed [here](https://quest-labs-profile.netlify.app/).
+The application is deployed on Netlify and can be accessed [here](https://quest-labs-profile.netlify.app/).

 # Profile Page